Egged (company)

-Egged Transportation Ltd (אֶגֶד, /he/) is the largest transit bus company in Israel.
+Egged Transportation Ltd (אֶגֶד, Arabic: إيجد, /he/) is the largest transit bus company in Israel.
 Egged's intercity bus routes reach most Israeli cities, towns, kibbutzim and moshavim, and the company operates urban city buses throughout the country.
-It also operates in Poland and the Netherlands through a subsidiary.
+It also operates the subsidiaries Mobilis (company) in Poland and EBS (Netherlands) in the Netherlands.

 Egged provides about 35% of Israel's public transport services, employs about 6,500 workers and operates a fleet of 2,950 buses.
 Egged buses transport about 900,000 passengers per day.